syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 To render a histogram chart, create an instance of [`HistogramSeries`]() and add to the series collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).

+You can customize intervals using the [`binInterval`]() property.
+Interval value by which the data points are grouped and rendered as bars, in histogram series.

+For example, if the [`binInterval`]() is set to 20, the x-axis will split with 20 as the interval.
+The first bar in the histogram represents the count of values lying between 0 to 20 in the provided data and the second bar will represent 20 to 40.

+If no value is specified for this property, then the interval will be calculated automatically based on the data points count and value.

-You can customize intervals using the [`binInterval`]() property and collapse the normal distribution curve using the [`showNormalDistributionCurve`]() property.
+You can collapse the normal distribution curve using the [`showNormalDistributionCurve`]() property.
 You can use the following properties to customize the appearance.

 * [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) – Changes the color of the series.
 * [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.